fanpu/website/_posts/2023-06-09-advanced-operating-systems-course-review.markdown

 # Acknowledgments
-I would like to express my gratitude to [Albert Gao](https://adbforlife.github.io/) for helping to proofread this article.
-He took the class together with me in the same semester.
+I would like to express my gratitude to [Albert Gao](https://adbforlife.github.io/) and [Abigale Kim](https://abigalekim.github.io/) for helping to proofread this article.
+Both of them took the class with me this semester.